apache/nuttx/configs/stm3210e-eval/README.txt

   If you have no Cortex-M3 toolchain, one can be downloaded from the NuttX SourceForge download site (https://sourceforge.net/project/showfiles.php?group_id=189573).
-  This GNU toolchain builds and executes in the Cygwin environment.
+  This GNU toolchain builds and executes in the Linux or Cygwin environment.

   1. You must have already configured Nuttx in <some-dir>/nuttx.